IBM/AutoXAI4Omics/MANUAL.md

         * `estimator`: This is only used if `RFE` is being used and determins what estimator is fitted at each stage during the `RFE` process.

 ### Microbiome data pre-processing parameters
-These parameters need to specified only if `data_type`= "microbiome", otherwise they can be set as empty strings ""
+These parameters need to specified only if `data_type`= "microbiome", otherwise they can be set as empty strings "".
+These need to be given under the `microbiome` heading.
 * `collapse_tax`: Allows collapsing the taxonomy to the e.g. genus level "g" or species level "s".
 Uses the `calour.collapse_taxonomy` function (which collapses the entire taxonomic classification up to the level desired, so even if the genus is the same for two samples, if they have different e.g. order, they will be separate).
 * `min_reads` : samples with fewer than this many reads will be removed (default 1000)
 * `norm_reads` : samples are rescaled to this many total reads (default 1000, see below)